Global Blood Fund (Europe)

 3. Email ingo@globalbloodfund.org with questions

-Eligibility: Blood services and organizations within the blood supply network in low-income countries outside North America and Europe are particularly encouraged to apply
+Eligibility: Blood services and organisations within the blood supply network in low-income countries outside North America and Europe are particularly encouraged to apply

 Decision Timeline